Alejost7/Alejost7/README.md

 ## About me

+I am a systems and computation Engineering student.
 <!--
 **Alejost7/Alejost7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.